Skip to content Skip to footer

 Type 2 Diabetes: An Alarming Health Concern

-Along with these, there are multiple other effects of diabetes on the body, such as impairment of immune system (which makes individuals more susceptible to infections) and nervous issues like diabetic peripheral neuropathy.
-This makes it imperative to explore alternative therapies such as type 2 diabetes clinical trials.
+Along with these, there are multiple other effects of diabetes on the body, such as impairment of the immune system (which makes individuals more susceptible to infections) and nervous issues like diabetic peripheral neuropathy.
+This makes it imperative to explore alternative therapies through Type 2 Diabetes Clinical Trials.

 Frequently Asked Questions

-High blood glucose from diabetes can damage the nerves and blood vessels throughout the body, including the heart.
-This can lead to an increased prevalence of cardiovascular risk in type 2 diabetes.
+High blood glucose from diabetes can damage nerves and blood vessels throughout the body, including the heart.
+This can lead to an increased prevalence of cardiovascular risk in Type 2 Diabetes.

 One should see a doctor if they experience the following symptoms that may be indicative of diabetes: